 Melissa Mahoney

-Melissa has spent the last 20 years working on advancing the sustainability of US West Coast commercial fisheries.
+Melissa has spent the last 20 years working on advancing the sustainability of the US West Coast commercial fisheries.
 Her research and policy career spans across academic, governmental, and non-profit sectors, where she has supported or led projects including market-based incentives for sustainability, informing the human dimensions of fisheries, leveraging electronic technologies, and participating in both state and federal fishery management processes.

 Adam Messner